 Pronouns: They/them or ze/zir (or pick your favorite non-binary pronoun!)

 Gender: Non-binary; genderqueer; agender

 Nationality: From the USA

-Socioeconomic Status: Born middle class; currently income poor but with security nets
+Socioeconomic Status: Born middle class; income poor but with security nets

 Questions about any aspect of my identity?
 Please feel free to reach out and ask!